-- 2.7.1.20 Numerical modelling has simulated drilling at ten locations (monopile foundations of up to 14m diameter at the seabed) for a period lasting, approximately, 20 hours per monopile, located in the south part of Caledonia North Site, where sediment is finer and so will potentially have a greater dispersal.
-As it is currently unknown if spoil from drilling will be released from the seabed or at the surface, the worst case scenario assumption considers a surface release as the higher currents, relative to those near-bed, will result in a greater SSC dispersion n (for more details on numerical model parametrisation, see Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report).
-The results are summarised as follows: - The maximum SSC of more than 5mg/l is constrained within 5km in a north to south direction and 1km in east to west direction from the release location (see Figure 2-6).
+- 2.7.1.20 Numerical modelling has simulated drilling at ten locations (monopile foundations of up to 14m diameter at the seabed) for a period lasting, approximately, 20 hours per monopile, located in the north part of the Caledonia South Site.
+As it is currently unknown if spoil from drilling will be released at seabed or at the surface, the worst case scenario assumption considers a surface release as the higher currents, relative to those near-bed, will result in a greater SSC dispersion (for more details on numerical model parametrisation, see document Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report).
+The results are summarised as follow: - The maximum SSC of more than 5mg/l is constrained within 5km in a north to south direction and 1km in east to west direction from the release location (Figure 2-6).
 SSC of more than 1mg/l is observed up to 30km to the south-east of the release location.
-After 6 days, a notable decrease of SSC is observed to less than 4mg/l at release location and extend to, approximately, 20km south-east.
-Considering the average SSC within the Caledonia North Site (5mg/l), this change is likely to be indiscernible from background conditions; and - Sediment deposition is shown to be up to 2mm within several hundreds meters from the foundation, reducing rapidly to less than 1mm at distance more than 1km from the release location (Figure 2-6). - 2.7.1.21 The numerical model resolution (500m) does not allow to predict accurately the spoil mound directly next to the activity (less than 10m).
-Monitoring spoil mound arising from drill at Inner Dowsing OWF showed a 3m thickness (Bureau of Ocean Energy Management (BOEM), 2017).
-Mounds from drilling activities were expected during the construction phase of Moray West OWF (Moray West, 2018), however, this effect is small-scale (order of 0.1 to one metre) and highly localized (10 to 100m wide from individual foundations), as well as occurring intermittently.
+After 6 days, a notable decrease of SSC is observed to less than 4mg/l at release location and extend to approximately 20km south-east.
+Considering the average SSC within the Caledonia South Site (5mg/l), this change is likely to be indiscernible from background conditions; and - Sediment deposition is shown to be up to 2mm within several hundreds meters from the foundation, reducing rapidly to less than 1mm at distance more than 1km from the release location (Figure 2-6). - 2.7.1.21 The numerical model resolution (500m) does not allow to predict accurately the spoil mound directly next to the activity (less than 10m).
+Monitoring spoil mound arising from drill at Inner Dowsing OWF showed a 3m thickness (Bureau of Ocean Energy Management (BOEM), 201775).
+Mounds from drilling activities were expected during the construction phase of Moray West OWF (Moray West, 201876), however, this effect is small-scale (order of 0.1 to one metre) and highly localized (10 to 100m wide from individual foundations), as well as occurring intermittently.
 Further, monitoring of drill arising mounds on the Lynn and Inner Dowsing OWF found that after four months, mounds had been reduced from 3m to 1.2m due to natural processes.
-However, this figure is only presented as a guide as sediment and oceanographic conditions are slightly different at Caledonia North (Hornsea Project Four, 2022).
+However, this figure is only presented as a guide as sediment and oceanographic conditions are slightly different at Caledonia South (Hornsea Project Four, 202277).

-Figure 2-6: Modelled 99th percentile suspended sediment concentration (left) and sedimentation (right) from the particle tracking model simulation for foundation installed by drilling.
+Figure 2-6: Modelled 99th percentile Suspended Sediment Concentration (left) and sedimentation (right) from the particle tracking model simulation for foundation installed by drilling.